OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab3.md

 11. Click the button that says "Write to the debug console".
 You should see a message in the console.

 You've now completed the entire lifecycle of add-in development: new project creation, code editing, hosting, loading the add-in into Office, testing, and debugging.
-You can use this method to create add-ins for any Office application, on every platform, that supports add-ins.
+You can use this method to create add-ins for any Office application, on any platform that supports add-ins.